Faezehabibi/SINDy/museum/sindy.md

 ## Phase 2: Processing

 ### 2.A: Making Library
 In this step, we construct a library of potential functions that could describe the system dynamics.
-These functions form the columns of our library matrix Θ(X).
+These functions form the columns of our library matrix \mathbf{\Theta}(\mathbf{X}).
 To identify the dynamical structure of the system by sparsification of a pre-defined library coefficients. of a manually constructed dictionary from the state vector by a coefficient matrix.